BackSession 2: Playford Session Index Previous session Next session

 Up a double and back

 The first of the three standard “Playford” introductions.
 A double is three steps and close, and you find it in earlier dances such as Brawls or brawles (branles in French), though the double was usually sideways in those.
 Face “up” to the presence — originally the Lord of the Manor or some important person watching the dancing; these days merely the caller and band.
 Take inside hand with your partner (man's hand underneath) and lead up three steps (I start on the right foot), finishing with a little rise and fall to end with feet together.
 Don't be one of those people who creep forward two little steps, then feet together, then start moving backwards on the fourth beat, or I'm likely to walk into you and you'll think it's my fault.
 Stand up straight and step it out; it's not meant to be an inoffensive shuffle.
 Now move backwards in the same positive way, perhaps ending with a little nod to your partner to say “That was pretty good — let's do it again”.
-As a Playford introduction the move is always repeated, though sometimes followed by “set and turn single” or some other short figure.
+As a Playford introduction the move is always repeated, though sometimes interleaved with “set and turn single” or some other short figure.

 Actually John Playford didn't call it “siding”; he called it “Sides”, usually “Sides all”.
 Everybody knew the move in Playford's day so he didn't explain it, which is a great pity.
 Cecil Sharp struggled with it for some time and came up with his own invention, known as “Cecil Sharp siding” or “swirly siding”.
 If you want to know more, and even watch a video of Sharp dancing it not the way people think he danced it, see my page on Siding.
 See also round.soc.srcf.net/dances/siding for Hugh Stewart's “A definitive explanation of Siding”.